Kieranties/SimpleVersion/docs/articles/configuration.md

 }
 ```

-In th above example, any branch starting with _feature/_ will add the branches
+In the above example, any branch starting with _feature/_ will add the branches
 shortname as metadata to the generated version.
 E.g. _feature/testing_ will
 create a version of `0.2.0-alpha1.5.c903782+featuretesting` when there are five
 commits and the sha begins with _903782_